 Offer personalised on the fly investments across all segments

 Banks need to secure a significant budget to launch a new digital transformation project.
 According to Couchbase, FIs invest an average of $42 million on digital transformation, nearly double the average cost of $24 million incurred by other industries.
 Couchbase’s research also shows that projects have failed or been delayed at 88% of FIs due to the constraints of legacy infrastructure.

 Human resources add to project costs.
 A bank must set up a team to implement a new solution and educate customer-facing staff to make sure they understand the product they’re selling.
 This rise in demand for human resources comes as workforces are shrinking at many banks.
 To put this problem into context, in 2020 HSBC announced that it was planning to shed 35,000 jobs, reducing its global headcount to 200,000.

-The increased regulatory burden which comes with offering personalized financial products poses another challenge.
-In terms of personalized investments, banks have to become familiar with the relevant rules set out in the Markets in Financial Instruments Directive (MiFID) and Packaged Retail and Insurance-based Investment Products (PRIIPs).
+The increased regulatory burden which comes with offering personalised financial products poses another challenge.
+In terms of personalised investments, banks have to become familiar with the relevant rules set out in the Markets in Financial Instruments Directive (MiFID) and Packaged Retail and Insurance-based Investment Products (PRIIPs).
 Failure to meet regulatory requirements may lead to heavy fines, not to mention reputational damage.

 This greater burden also drives up costs.
 Research by the EU shows compliance already accounts for up to 4% of an FI’s operational costs, so the prospect of taking on further regulations is likely to meet resistance.
 And if a bank doesn’t have the necessary expertise in house, it must bring in the services of an external consultant at a significant expense.